 What is software development outsourcing?

-Outsourcing is a business practice in which a company hires a third party to perform tasks or provide services on a contract basis.
+Software development outsourcing is a business practice in which a company hires a third party to perform tasks or provide services on a contract basis.
 In software engineering, such tasks include app development, legacy system maintenance, testing, and quality assurance services.

 Historically, organizations have chosen to outsource software development to implement their digital transformation primarily because of cost savings.
 The practice of outsourcing software development to a third party aimed to reduce labor costs, including salaries, overhead, and office equipment.
 However, cost reduction is no longer the top priority.
 Today, the primary strategy is to shorten the long recruitment path and get quick access to cutting-edge technologies and the best engineering talent.

-In addition to providing access to developers with specific skill sets and experience that might not be readily available in the local market, outsourcing relieves the company of the obligation to integrate new specialists into the internal team and develop a long-term plan for their career development.
+In addition to providing access to developers with specific skill sets and experience that might not be readily available in the local market, software development outsourcing relieves the company of the obligation to integrate new specialists into the internal team and develop a long-term plan for their career development.
 It also relieves the in-house team of non-essential tasks, allowing them to concentrate on core product development and more strategic tasks.

-The IT outsourcing market, comprising software development, infrastructure management, cloud services, and technical support, is projected to reach $512.5 billion in revenue in 2024, solidifying outsourcing as one of the most influential and widespread business practices.
+The IT outsourcing market, comprising software development, infrastructure management, cloud services, and technical support, is projected to reach $512.5 billion in revenue in 2024, solidifying software outsourcing as one of the most influential and widespread business practices.

 What are the advantages of software development outsourcing?

-Companies opt for outsourcing to reduce development costs, relieve the in-house team of backlogged projects and non-essential tasks, or access engineers with niche expertise that may not be readily available in the local market.
+Companies opt for software development outsourcing to reduce costs, relieve the in-house team of backlogged projects and non-essential tasks, or access engineers with niche expertise that may not be readily available in the local market.
 Moreover, outsourcing is a flexible business practice that proves useful when a project requires specific expertise that the company doesn’t have in its stack, and the company doesn’t need that expertise once the project is completed.
 Let’s dive into more details about the advantages of outsourcing:

 1. Access to a wide talent pool.